 The Group is exposed to credit risk in relation to its trade and other receivables and cash deposits at banks.
-The carrying amounts of trade and other receivables, cash and cash equivalents and restricted cash represent the Group's maximum exposure to credit risk in relation to financial assets.
+The carrying amounts of trade and other receivables, amounts due from related parties, cash and cash equivalents and restricted cash represent the Group's maximum exposure to credit risk in relation to financial assets.